pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-Overview.md

 Hardware keyboard scanning bypasses the target's ROM and directly polls the keyboard.
 The keyboard routines `in_LookupKey` and `in_Keypressed` handle multiple keys being pressed concurrently and as such are ideal for portable games programming.
 The various routines are defined in [`<input.h>`](Classic---Input-library)

-On ports where it is available, you can switch stdin to non-firmware reading routines using the option `-pragma-redirect:fgetc_cons=fgetc_cons_stdin` or the command line alias `--hardware-keyboard`
+On ports where it is available, you can switch stdin to non-firmware reading routines using the option `-pragma-redirect:fgetc_cons=fgetc_cons_inkey` or the command line alias `--hardware-keyboard`

 ## Joystick support